-This is a training program which combines weekly evening classroom instruction with on-the-job training and support.
-The related classroom instruction uses Caring for Preschool Children textbook.
-This is a comprehensive, child development-based curriculum that shows teachers how to plan and implement a developmentally appropriate program.
-Students receive a Child Care Apprenticeship Certificate upon full completion of all program components.
+This is an apprenticeship program which combines weekly evening classroom instruction with on-the-job training and support.
+The related classroom instruction uses Caring for Preschool Children.
+This is a comprehensive, child development-based program that shows teachers how to plan and implement a developmentally appropriate curriculum.
+Students receive a Child Care Apprenticeship Certificate and Child Development Associate Equivalency CDA(e) upon full completion of all program components.
 The program is tuition free.
-Students are responsible to pay a materials fee of $100 for the year.
-This program is open to applicants who are currently 18 years of age, employed in a child care center/facility and have their high school diploma or GED.
+Students are responsible to pay a materials fee of $150 for the year and the required textbooks necessary for this program.
+This program is open to applicants who are currently 18 years of age, employed in a child care center/ facility, and have their high school diploma or GED.

 Classroom instruction focuses on the following: childcare rules and regulations, appropriate methods of guidance, theories of child development, inclusion for children with disabilities, identification and report child abuse and neglect, curriculum and lesson planning, communication and interpersonal relationships, food service and nutrition education, classroom management techniques, and developmentally appropriate activities for young children.
 Apprentices may receive up to half credit for program hours based on desired prerequisites and a credit assessment.

 5 Hour DCF Preschool Appropriate Practices Certificate

 CPR/First Aid Certification

 Possible careers: Childcare worker, VPK teacher, pre-school teacher, lead teacher in childcare facility, private/faith-based school teacher, early childhood trainer

 Possible careers after a four-year university degree: Elementary education teacher, head start teacher, special education teacher, childcare protection services professional